Aetopia/ZetaConfig/README.md

 >**Note: Zeta can loaded due to Special K's ability to load third party DLLs.**
 **For more information: https://wiki.special-k.info/en/SpecialK/Tools#custom-plugin**
 1. Use a specific display mode/display resolution of your choice with a specific windowed program for better performance.
-2. Override a program's borderless window implementation with a statically sized borderless window.
+2. Overrides a program's borderless windowed mode implementation with a statically sized borderless window.
 3. Automatically minimize a borderless window when its not the foreground window for better multitasking.

 # Does ZetaMod alter any Halo Infinite settings?